 By Katherine Peinhardt and Nate Storring

-This article is the second in a four-part series on equity in public spaces in collaboration with Emily Manz of EMI Strategy.
-Read the first article on community process here, and the third article on design here, and the fourth article on public space management here.
+This article is the second article in our four part-series, A Playbook for Inclusive Placemaking, produced in collaboration with Emily Manz of EMI Strategy.
+Read the first article on community process here, the third article on design here, and the fourth article on public space management here.